Charles Taylor (Liberian politician): Rebellion and indictment

 In 1999, a rebellion against Taylor began in northern Liberia, led by a group calling itself Liberians United for Reconciliation and Democracy (LURD).
 This group was frequently accused of atrocities, and is thought to have been backed by the government of neighboring Guinea.
 This uprising signaled the beginning of the Second Liberian Civil War.

 By early 2003, LURD had gained control of northern Liberia.
-That year, a second Ivorian-backed rebel group, Movement for Democracy in Liberia (MODEL), emerged in southern Liberia and achieved rapid successes.
+That year, a second Ivorian-backed rebel group, Movement for Democracy in Liberia (MODEL), emerged in southern Liberia and achieved rapid success.
 By the summer, Taylor's government controlled only about a third of Liberia: Monrovia and the central part of the country.
 More than one-third of the total population lived in this area.

 On 7 March 2003, the Special Court for Sierra Leone (SCSL) issued a sealed indictment for Taylor.
 Earlier that year, Liberian forces had killed Sam Bockarie, a leading member of the RUF in Sierra Leone, in a shootout under Taylor's orders.
-Some have claimed that Taylor ordered Bockarie killed in order to prevent the leader from testifying against him at the SCSL.
+Some have claimed that Taylor ordered Bockarie killed to prevent the leader from testifying against him at the SCSL.

 In June 2003, Alan White, the Prosecutor to the Special Court unsealed the indictment and announced publicly that Taylor was charged with war crimes.
 The indictment asserted that Taylor created and backed the RUF rebels in Sierra Leone, who were accused of a range of atrocities, including the use of child soldiers.
 The Prosecutor also said that Taylor's administration had harbored members of Al-Qaeda sought in connection with the 1998 bombings of U.S. embassies in Kenya and Tanzania.

 The indictment was unsealed during Taylor's official visit to Ghana, where he was participating in peace talks with MODEL and LURD officials.
 As result, the possibility arose that Taylor might be arrested by Ghanaian authorities; in response, Taylor's chief bodyguard and military commander Benjamin Yeaten threatened to execute Ghanaians who lived in Liberia, deterring Ghana's government from taking action.
 With the backing of South African president Thabo Mbeki and against the urging of Sierra Leone president Ahmad Tejan Kabbah, Ghana consequently declined to detain Taylor, who returned to Monrovia.